 Brittney has previous experience working in early childhood intervention and school districts.
 She worked at two school districts in the Orange County, Texas area for four years.
 Her practice area of emphasis is on sensory integration.
 She believes that self-regulation can occur when the right activities and situations are provided for the child.
 She has experience in providing individualized sensory diets to help a child feel calm, alert, and organized so he or she is ready to learn or respond.

-Brittney was hired to assist in growing the full-time occupational therapy department and the sensory clinic at KSPS.
+Brittney was hired to assist in growing the full-time occupational therapy department and the sensory clinic at KSPS in 2012.
 Brittney has training in Interactive Metronome, Sensory Integration, Neurodevelopmental Therapy, myofascial release (MFR), and Handwriting Without Tears.